NEW: Your playbook to 10x donor lifetime value

 Corporate sponsorship is a critical part of a well-rounded fundraising plan.
 It’s a way for nonprofit organizations to accomplish more for their missions with financial help, auction items, or in-kind donation support from a business or corporation.

-A corporate sponsorship offers a business or corporation increased visibility within a community.
+A corporate sponsorship also offers a business or corporation increased visibility within a community.
 The sponsoring business can establish its charitable image by supporting organizations that do incredible work.

 How do you identify potential sponsors?